The fairness of a term must be considered in the context of the contract as a whole. Only a court or tribunal can determine whether a term is unfair.

 - readily available to any party affected by the term.

-Terms that may not be transparent include terms that are hidden in fine print or schedules, or that are phrased in legal, complex or technical language.
-However, a term that is transparent could still be found to be unfair.
+Terms that may not be transparent include terms hidden in fine print or schedules, or that are phrased in legal, complex or technical language.
+However, a transparent term can still be an unfair term.

 The fairness of a particular term must be assessed in light of the contract as a whole, including any other terms that may offset the unfairness of the term.
-For example, a potentially unfair term may be counterbalanced by additional benefits being offered to the other party.
+For example, additional benefits offered to the other party can counterbalance a potentially unfair term.
 This means that a term could be unfair in one contract but not unfair in another.

 Example one: right to unilaterally vary the contract